ludocode/pottery/docs/glossary.md

 ## Intrusive Container Value Operations

-The two fundamental mutation operations for intrusive containers are "insert" and "remove".
-These insert or remove externally owned and allocated values from the container.
+The two fundamental mutation operations for intrusive linked containers are "link" and "unlink".
+These add or remove externally owned and allocated values to and from the container.

-- **`insert()`**: Insert an externally owned and allocated value into an intrusive container.
-Note "insert" means something different on non-intrusive containers.
+- **`link()`**: Add an externally owned and allocated value to an intrusive container.

-- **`remove()`**: Remove an externally owned and allocated value from an intrusive container.
-Note "remove" means something different on non-intrusive containers.
+- **`unlink()`**: Remove an externally owned and allocated value from an intrusive container, possibly returning a ref to the removed value.

 In both of the above cases, the values are unchanged, aside from whatever intrusive metadata they store to link them with other values.
 Intrusive containers never initialize, destroy, allocate or free values.
 All values are externally owned and externally managed.
-They must be initialized before insertion into the intrusive container, and cannot be destroyed until after they are removed from the intrusive container.
+They must be initialized before insertion into the intrusive container and cannot be destroyed until after they are removed from the intrusive container.